 Applications must be lodged with the hospital by June of the year preceding that in which the term is to be taken.
-Each application must be accompanied by certification that the applicant is an enrolled medical student of the University who is eligible to undertake the specified term.
+Each application must be accompanied by certification that the applicant is an enrolled medical student of the University and has been immunised against Hepatitis B.